yusufdemrr/personalWebsite/README.md

-# Firebase Studio

-## My Personal Website
+# My Personal Website

+This repository contains the source code for my personal website.

+## Technologies Used

-This is the code for my personal website, built with the following technologies:
+This website is built using the following technologies:

-- Next.js
-- React
-- TypeScript
-- Tailwind CSS

 ## Getting Started

+*   Next.js
+*   React
+*   TypeScript
+*   Tailwind CSS

+## Running Locally

-To run this project locally, follow these steps:
+To set up and run the project on your local machine, follow these steps:

-1. Install the dependencies:
+1. Clone the repository:

 To get started, take a look at src/app/page.tsx.